-- Mayer, D., McCluney, C., Cameron, L., Nurmohamed, S. “Show me the money?: The Business vs. Ethical Case for Diversity in Corporations.”
-Under Review Academy of Management Journal
+- Nurmohamed, S, McCluney, C., Cameron, L., Mayer, D. “Show me the money?: The Business vs. Ethical Case for Diversity in Corporations.”
+Under review at Journal of Applied Psychology

 - Cameron, L. (Working Paper).
 “The Sound, Smells, and Tastes that Bind Us: Materiality in the Process of Organizational Identification in Diverse Communities”